Pypy233/Pypy233.github.io/_pages/about.md

   - /about.html
 ---

 <p>I am currently a security guy at the University of Utah, fortunate enough to be supervised by Prof. <a href="https://sites.google.com/site/muzhang82" target="_blank">Mu Zhang</a>.
-Before this, I did research work in Nanjing University and Prof. <a href="http://software.nju.edu.cn/eytang" target="_blank">Enyi Tang</a> is my fantastic adviser.</a> in 2019.
+Before this, I did research work in Nanjing University and Prof. <a href="http://software.nju.edu.cn/eytang" target="_blank">Enyi Tang</a> is my fantastic adviser.

 <p>My research interests include blockchain security, programming languages, numerical analysis using programming language techniques.
 I aspire to build tools and systems that guarantee the desired behavior of a system in a reliable and scalable way.
 In my free time, I enjoy disassembling some PC games and modifying certain values (e.g., the chance to get awful items), which can be both amusing and somewhat challenging.